India Blue Peafowl

 - Peafowl have 4 toes, 3 pointing forward and 1 pointing backward.
 This helps them to grab onto branches and roost in trees.

-The peafowl at Cosley Zoo receive birdseed as well as mealworms, crickets, fruits and vegetables.
+The peahen at Cosley Zoo receives birdseed as well as mealworms, fruits and vegetables.

 The breeding season usually begins in March.
 Males may mate with several females in a season.
 The peacocks establish breeding territories in a common area called a lek.
 They display by shaking their characteristic trains to attract females.
 Peahens walk through the lek and choose a mate.
 After breeding, the female will lay 3-8 eggs and incubate them for 28 days until they hatch.
 The chicks are able to follow their mother around shortly after they hatch, and can fly up into the treetops after a few days.